The idea that client-centered law firms are more successful is not a new one. Forward-thinking lawyers have been taking this approach for years.

 - Listen.
 Think of your clients first, and don’t make assumptions.
 Ask about their experiences, and look for opportunities to improve.

-- Be empathetic.
-Put your clients first in all things: With the right tools, it’s possible to provide a better client experience and make your own life easier as well.
+- Be deeply empathetic—for your clients and your staff.
+Put your clients at the center of your thinking in all things: With the right tools, it’s possible to provide a better client experience and make your own life easier as well.